 Step 4 – Store the seed

-Now you can store the seed in a container for at least 1 year.
+Now you can store the seed in a container for at least 1 year in the refrigerator.
 With each passing year the seeds will lose viability, so don’t plan on long term storage.
-But they can be stored in Tupperware, paper bags, or envelopes all make good choices.
+But they can be stored in Tupperware or zip-lock bags.
 Make sure you label your container with the species and year of harvest.

 Video on how to save Blazing Star seeds – Check out this video that shows the process really well – hope you enjoy!